cqpancoast/ntupledicts/README.md

 `create_stub_info_list()` is a function that uses the eta and hitpattern associated with each track in a track properties dict (assuming those track properties have been included) to generate stub information.
 The eta is used to find which layers are expected to be hit and whether each is a PS or 2S module.
-The hitpattern is then used to find which of those expected layers were actually hit.
+The hitpattern is then used to find which of those expected layers were hit.

 Using both of these, `basic_process_stub_info()` is able to take in the lambda expressions `missing_2S_layer` and `missing_PS_layer` (as well as any that can be defined using that form) to find that information for each track, creating a list that can simply be added to the `track_prop_dict`.